 - Service Animals: A service animal is a dog specially trained to perform a particular task to aid a disabled person.
-A classic example is a seeing eye dog, but there are also dogs trained to smell glucose levels in people with diabetes, dogs trained to warn a person about an epileptic seizure, and many other kinds.
+A classic example is a seeing-eye dog, but there are also dogs trained to smell glucose levels in people with diabetes, dogs trained to warn a person about an epileptic seizure, and many other kinds.
 Service animals are working animals, not a pet.
 With limited exceptions, a service animal goes everywhere the owner goes.
-Handlers are responsible for keeping the dog on a leash and to make sure that the dog is not disruptive or a nuisance.
+Handlers are responsible for keeping the dog on a leash and making sure that the dog is not disruptive or a nuisance.

 Students who would like to keep a therapy animal must request permission in advance of arriving on campus, and provide a letter from a licensed healthcare provider that attests that the student has a disability that requires the presence of the animal in the campus residence.
+Please submit this letter to Lydia Hickman, Accessibility Officer, at firstname.lastname@example.org.
 Examples of a health care provider include a therapist, psychologist, psychiatrist, primary care doctor, or nurse.
 The health care provider should be familiar with the professional literature concerning therapy animals.
 The letter should be on letterhead and include a simple description of the type of support the animal will provide.
-The Disability Officer may contact the health care provider to confirm the need for a therapy animal.
+The Accessibility Officer may contact the health care provider to confirm the need for a therapy animal.
 Documentation of the necessity for a therapy animal must be submitted at the beginning of each year the student continues to reside in university housing.

 Requesters will also sign an agreement form that shows they understand and will abide by the following responsibilities.

 - Owners of approved for therapy or service animals are responsible for assuring that the animal does not unduly interfere with the routine activities of the residence hall community or cause difficulties for students who reside there.